Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: The Brunerie number

-This is a particularly technical part of Brunerie's thesis, primarily due to the high number of higher coherences which need to be verified in the proof of \cref{prop:James}.
-While this has, subsequent to our efforts, been formalized in its entirety by Kang~\cite{JamesFormalization}, we have taken a shortcut by giving a direct proof of~\cref{cor:P4S3-J2S2}, which means we do not in fact need the full James construction.
-Consequently, we instead give direct definitions of $\james{n}{A}$ for $n \leq 2$ for a pointed type $A$. \begin{definition}[Low dimensional James construction] We define \textnormal{$\james{0}{A} = \One$} and $\james{1}{A} = A$.
-The type $\james{2}{A}$ is defined as the pushout of the span $A \times A \xleftarrow{\ivee} A \vee A \xrightarrow{\Nabla} A$. \end{definition} We remark that the construction in~\cref{def:J1-J2} is not definitionally the same as Brunerie's; in his thesis, these constructions are theorems rather than definitions.
-Here we take them as definitions.
-With $\james{n}{A}$ defined this way, the map $j_0 : \james{0}{A} \to \james{1}{A}$ is just the constant pointed map and $j_1 : \james{1}{A} \to \james{2}{A}$ is $\con{inr}$.
+This is a particularly technical part of Brunerie's thesis, primarily due to the high number of higher coherences which need to be verified in the proof of \autoref{prop:James}.
+While this has, subsequent to our efforts, been formalised in its entirety by Kang~\cite{JamesFormalization}, we have taken a shortcut by giving a direct proof of~\autoref{cor:P4S3-J2S2}, which means we do not in fact need the full James construction.
+Consequently, we instead give direct definitions of $\james{n}{A}$ for $n \leq 2$ for a pointed type $A$. \begin{defi}[Low dimensional James construction] We define \textnormal{$\james{0}{A} = \One$} and $\james{1}{A} = A$.
+The type $\james{2}{A}$ is defined as the pushout: